MicrosoftDocs/fabric-docs/docs/cicd/troubleshoot-cicd.md

 ### I have a dataset with DirectQuery or Composite connectivity mode, that uses variation or auto date/time tables

 **Cause**: Datasets that use DirectQuery or Composite connectivity mode and have variation or [auto date/time](/power-bi/transform-model/desktop-auto-date-time.md) tables aren't supported in deployment pipelines.
-**Soulution**: If your deployment fails and you think it's because you have a dataset with a variation table, you can look for the [variations](/dotnet/api/microsoft.analysisservices.tabular.column.variations) property in your table's columns.
+**Solution**: If your deployment fails and you think it's because you have a dataset with a variation table, you can look for the [variations](/dotnet/api/microsoft.analysisservices.tabular.column.variations) property in your table's columns.
 You can use one of the methods listed below to edit your dataset so that it works in deployment pipelines.

 * In your dataset, instead of using DirectQuery or Composite mode, use [import](/power-bi/connect-data/service-dataset-modes-understand.md#import-mode) mode.